 Garner State Park

-Hiking around the 1,774 acres of beautiful Hill Country terrain and swimming in the cool and clear Frio River, are the classic attractions at Garner State Park.
+Hiking around the 1,774 acres of beautiful Hill Country terrain and swimming in the cool and clear Frio River, are the classic attractions at Garner State Park, one of the hill country state parks.
 If you’re in the mood for something a little different, you should visit during the evenings in the summer for a jukebox dance party.
 It’s a tradition dating back to the 1940s when kids danced the night away by the park’s concession stand.

 Blanco State Park